vipularya135/ScholarNetAI/README.md

 ## Features

+- **Secure Authentication:** Register and log in to access the platform's features.
 - **Discover Scholars:** Browse and search leading academics and researchers from various domains including Computer Science, Engineering, Physics, Arts & Humanities, Medical Sciences, and more.
 - **Advanced Filtering:** Filter scholars by domain/category, institution type (IIT, NIT, or Other), and sort by academic metrics such as citations, h-index, and i10-index.
 - **Rich Scholar Profiles:** Each scholar profile includes: